For those of you starting your writing career, you’re probably getting feedback about your work for the first time.

 Most feedback are usually personal preferences, but it’s a case of majority rules.

 Remember, you’re not looking to please everyone because that’s impossible.
 But you’re also not obligated to please just one person.
-You have the freedom to pick and choose what you want to alternate based on the consensus.
+You have the freedom to pick and choose what you want to change based on the consensus.

 Keep A Folder With Positive Things